2 Lessons I Learned From Construction Work

 You will encounter some of the toughest people doing this kind of work.
 They are hard workers and are pretty strong, what seems difficult for you is quite easy for them.
 What you will learn most from them is that there isn’t constant complaining about how this work or job is bad.

 They value their work and will do it diligently and proudly.
 By experiencing what they do and have to go everyday makes you appreciate them like no other profession.
 Construction is like any other job out there where skill is needed to perform the job or work effectively.

-Probably the biggest myth about this kind of work or job is that you are a loser, dumb or unskilled if you are a construction worker.
+Probably the biggest myth about this kind of work or job is that you are a loser, dumb or unskilled if you are involved in construction work.
 This is a big lie because anyone who works in the construction industry needs some kind of skill to get the job so not everyone can get the job.

 This work and job is different from any other profession you know of.
 You will be a different person after such work mentally but your body will be too tired.
 You will sleep or rest like forever as your body aches.
 But the amazing thing is that you’ll survive.

-Have you ever done any kind of manual labor work?
-Do you know of any other lessons from doing construction work for 30 days that deserve a mention I haven’t included?
+Have you ever done any kind of manual labour work?
+Do you know of any other lessons from doing construction work that deserve a mention I haven’t included?